markwatkinson/luminous/README.markdown

 Luminous is pretty slow.
 It's perfectly usable for highlighting several-KB snippets on a blog or similar, and it also caches so highlighting is a one-time overhead.
-Throughput is roughly 100-200 KB/s depending on the language.
-In *most* use cases, this is easily fast enough.
+Throughput is roughly 50-200 KB/s depending on the language.
+In *most* use cases, this is easily fast enough, and Luminous does cache its highlights so there is no real penalty most of the time.
 You may need to run your own tests to decide whether or not it is suitable for you.

 Licensing
 =========

 Luminous is distributed under the GPL3 but includes a bunch of stuff which is separate.

-Everything under src/ and languages/ are GPL3.
+  - Everything under src/ and languages/ is part of Luminous.
-Everything under tests/regression/*/ is real source code taken from various projects, which is just used as test data.
+  - Everything under tests/regression/*/ is real source code taken from various projects, which is used only as test data.
 It is all GPL-compatible, but is distributed under its own license.
+This directory is only present in the git repository and is not part of any stable distribution archives.

-We also include in the distribution jQuery (not currently used by default), some small icons from the [MIB Ossigeno icon set](http://kde-look.org/content/show.php/MIB+Ossigeno?content=126122) (also not currently used by default), and the Vera-mono font family.
-These have their own license and do not inherit Luminous's.
+  - We also include jQuery (client/jquery-1.4.2.min.js) and the vera-mono font family (client/font/).
+These are provided under their own licenses.